connorHashDash/Library/README.md

 The "toggling" of whether or not the book has been read is a function which is created outside of the object constructor and instead is written when the button is created.

+## Visual Style

+The projects looks sparse and could do with some visual tweaks down the line.
+I wanted to focus on just javascript for this project and learn about a concept so I kept the styling to a minimum.